 A Better Way to Prep

-ZeraFlow replaces traditional bowel preparation with about a 30-minute, clinically supervised warm-water cleanse performed immediately before colonoscopy.
+ZeraFlow aims to improve on traditional bowel preparation with about a 30-minute, clinically supervised warm-water cleanse performed immediately before colonoscopy.

 71% of colonoscopy patients say the prep is the worst part.¹ For millions, it’s why they delay or avoid screening altogether.
 ZeraFlow was built to change that.